FOR CLARIFICATION ON DIVISION ONE AND DIVISION TWO ATHLETES, THE FOLLOWING RULES APPLY:

 **NEW TO THE 2020 GAMES.
 DONOR FAMILIES AND LIVING DONOR FAMILIES WILL BE ABLE TO COMPETE JUST AS DIVISION I AND II, THEY WILL COMPETE AND MEDAL SEPARATELY.
 COMPETITION EVENTS WILL BE LIMITED TO: 5K RUN/WALK, BALLROOM DANCING, LYRICS FOR LIFE AND TRIVIA.

 Conditions of Entry

-The Transplant Games of America Event includes a multi-sport age group national athletic competition open to recipients and living donors of life supporting allografts (heart, intestine, kidney, liver, lung, and pancreas), corneal recipients, and cell transplants (bone marrow) from other individuals or species and tissue transplants.
+The Transplant Games of America event includes a multi-sport age group, national athletic competition open to recipients and living donors of life supporting allographs (heart, intestine, kidney, liver, lung, and pancreas), corneal recipients, and cell transplants (bone marrow) from other individuals or species and tissue transplants.